 The Russians began with "concept papers" sent first to the G8 sherpas and then to the invited international organizations in November 2005.
 Inverting the British approach for Gleneagles, which had begun with discussions on the priorities of Africa and climate change and were followed by papers, the Russians started with papers.
 With them they sought to invent something new, set their own way, and push their initiatives.
-The papers were formulated on the basis of existing documents, within the UN, rather than the G8.
-This approach would appeal to the invited St. Petersburg participants at that stage and to the broader multilateral community, and perhaps arouse the ability and willingness of the UN system to help implement the St. Petersburg Summit's results (Kirton 2006d, 2006e).
-This UN foundation was evident in the approach taken in the energy, health and education papers alike.
+The papers were formulated on the basis of existing documents from within the UN, rather than the G8.
+This approach would appeal to the invited St. Petersburg participants at that stage and to the broader multilateral community, and perhaps arouse the ability and willingness of the UN system to help implement the St. Petersburg ii.

-ii.
 The Experts Council